 In addition to the details provided in this study description, study implementation will also follow the "Concepts and Practices Applicable to All Relicensing Studies" developed by CCWD.

+Outside of relicensing and this Study, CCWD is willing to meet with the Forest Service and other users of joint use roads to discuss operation and maintenance responsibilities.

 The condition of roads and trails within Project recreation areas will be included in the Pre-Application Document (PAD).